Aeoll/Aelib/README.md

 A library of Digital Assets, Presets and Scripts for SideFX Houdini.

-The /otls folder contains many HDAs (mostly SOP level) which are available from the 'aelib' tab submenu.
+The /otls folder contains many HDAs (mostly SOP level) which are available from the 'aelib' Tab submenu.

 Highlights:
 * Curve Tools - Framing, Carving, Offsetting, Duplication, UVs, Rounded corners and more